grignards/serpyco/README.rst

 Fast serializer for Python 3.7 dataclasses.
 Python 3.6 is supported through the dataclasses backport.
 Also provides data validation through JSON Schema generation and rapidjson validator.

-JSON schema generation code has been taken from [dataclasses-jsonschema](https://github.com/s-knibbs/dataclasses-jsonschema).
+JSON schema generation code have been taken from [dataclasses-jsonschema](https://github.com/s-knibbs/dataclasses-jsonschema).

 Serialization is optimized using Cython (but I'm a beginner regarding this, so MR are welcomed).